 What can I say, except that some times a switch is necessary to get on moving.

 I don’t know how much work it has been to implement the X4, provided you have the X3 with a proprietary instruction set.
-I guess this to some degree is dependent on whether the X1-X3 is microcoded and if the X4 is so – whether XMOS has gone for a microcoded RISC-V. It looks like the latter is possible (here).
+I guess this, to some degree, is dependent on whether the X1-X3 is microcoded and if the X4 is so – whether XMOS has gone for a microcoded RISC-V. It looks like the latter is possible (here).
 I didn’t think the present processors were microcoded.
-Then going from one microcoded architecture to another one would be less of a chore than any other alternative, I assume?
+Then going from one microcoded architecture to another would perhaps be less of a chore than any other alternative, I assume?
 Assuming they haven’t thrown (too m)any babies out with the bathwater?
 (20Jan2023: I posted this at XCore Exchange point 1).

 22Jan2023: Here’s what ChatGPT Feb13 version by OpenAI answered on “Is RISC-V considered to be microcoded?”: